What is Section 115H of Income Tax Act?

 Conditions for Availing Section 115H Benefits:

-To maintain the status of a non-resident for tax purposes, an individual must meet one of the following conditions:
+To maintain non-resident status for tax purposes, an individual must meet one of the following conditions:

 • Stay in India for less than 182 days in the relevant previous year.